Bumblefoot Chicken Picture

 Cleaning of the Affected Area

 Cleaning the affected area is vital to treating bumblefoot chicken infection.
-A topical antiseptic should be used to wash away debris and minimize the risk of re-infection.
+A topical antiseptic should wash away debris and minimize the risk of re-infection.

 For cleaning, you can soak the affected area of claws in warm water mixed with Epsom salt.
 It will avoid building the scab.